neuralinterfaces/commoners/README.md

 pod install
 ```

-Then open XCode again and try again.
+Then open XCode and try again.